netmet1/constellation-node-automation/README.md

 Create a dedicated directory for your automation script.

-If you decide **not** to do a `git clone`, you may not want or need to create the `automation` folder, as git will create a new directory `constellation-node-automation` which would suffice.
+If you decide to do a `git clone`, you may **not** want or need to create the `automation` folder, as git will create a new directory `constellation-node-automation` which would suffice.

 Without Git Clone, create the following:
 ```